AvChilds/avchilds/README.md

 # Hi there, I'm Avril 👋

 Welcome to my GitHub!
 I'm a career switcher with a growing portfolio in software engineering and data science.
 I have a background in teaching, property (real estate), business development and healthcare.
+---

 ## 🧠 About Me

-- 🎓 Recently completed the _[Code First Girls (CFG)](https://codefirstgirls.com/)_ Degree in Software Engineering and Data Science.
-- 🎓 Now progressing to the +Masters programme in AI and Machine Learning.
+- 🎓 Recently completed the _[Code First Girls (CFG)](https://codefirstgirls.com/)_ Degree in Software Engineering and Data Science and the +Masters programme in AI and Machine Learning.
-- 🎓 Honours Degree in Nursing.
+- 🎓 Honours Degree in Nursing from King's College London
 - 🎓 PostGraduate (Level 7) Certificate in Humanities
 - 💻 Other CFG tech courses completed:
+  - Business Analysis
   - Python Programming
   - Data Science and SQL
   - Web Development (HTML, CSS, JavaScript)
   - MOOCs: Introduction to Cloud, Agile and Scrum, and C#
 - 🧠 Love solving problems and building practical tools for people!
+---

 ## 💻 Languages & Tools

 <p align="left">